kwpoon/kwpoon.github.io/_pages/about.md

 # About Me

-I am a second-year Ph.D. student at the CSE Department, the Chinese University of Hong Kong (CUHK), supervised by [Prof. Chi-Wing FU, Philip](https://www.cse.cuhk.edu.hk/~cwfu/).
-I received my Master's degree at the School of Information and Communication Engineering from the University of Electronic Science and Technology of China (UESTC), supervised by [Prof. Guanghui LIU](https://scholar.google.com.hk/citations?user=AjfD95EAAAAJ&hl=zh-CN&oi=ao) and [Prof. Shuaicheng LIU](http://www.liushuaicheng.org/).
-Before that, I got my Bachelor's degree from Sichuan University (SCU).
-My research interests include 3D registration, 3D point cloud representation, and 3D hand mesh reconstruction.
+I am currently a Ph.D. student at the Department of Computer Science and Engineering at the Chinese University of Hong Kong (CUHK), supervised by [Prof. Chi-Wing FU, Philip](https://www.cse.cuhk.edu.hk/~cwfu/).
+My research interests mainly focus on robotic manipulation and 3D visual perception.
+I received my Master’s degree at Sun Yat-sen University (SYSU), where I was supervised by [Prof. Wei-Shi Zheng](https://www.isee-ai.cn/~zhwshi/) and worked on video-based human action assessment.
+Before that, I completed my Bachelor’s degree also at Sun Yat-sen University (SYSU).

 # News